DiscreteMaths/DM04-Functions/FinancialAssets-ConorRyan.md

 ===========================
 ![stock-market-3](https://github.com/DragonflyStats/MA4128Assessment/blob/master/stock-market-3.jpg)

 A financial asset is an intangible asset whose value is derived from a contractual claim, such as bank deposits, bonds, and stocks.
-Financial assets are usually more liquid than other tangible assets, such as commodities or real estate, and may be traded on financial markets
+Financial assets are usually more liquid than other tangible assets, such as commodities or real estate, and may be traded on financial markets.

 #### *_Stocks_*